SatelliteShorelines/CoastSeg/docs/case_study_2.md

 - Turn off the Apply Cloud Mask

+  -- The cloud mask being off does not impact whether images are filtered out during the download process it only controls if the clouds are blotted off the images.

   -- The reason for this is that Alaska is very cloudy and often light clouds will be masked out close to the shoreline causing gaps in the shoreline due to the cloud distance threshold.
 If we don't mask out the clouds then we get a few more usable images

   -- In this example you can see the clouds where masked out in this image but these clouds were onshore so they would not have interfered with the cloud masking.
 However, the cloud masking was turned on and the 'cloud distance' parameter which removes any shorelines within 'cloud distance' to a cloud causes there to be gaps in the shoreline.
 You could lower cloud distance to something like 10-20m to fix this or turn off cloud masking